Australian Government Bureau of Meteorology, National Water Operations

 Birdsville 7 day forecast

-Today: Partly cloudy.
-Slight chance of a shower.
-The chance of a thunderstorm in the afternoon and evening.
-Winds NW/NE 15 to 20 km/h tending NW/SW 20 to 30 km/h before dawn.
-Overnight temperatures falling to the high 20s with daytime temperatures reaching 40 to 45.
+Today: Sunny.
+Winds SE/SW 15 to 25 km/h tending E/SE 20 to 30 km/h before dawn then tending S/SE in the late afternoon.
+Overnight temperatures falling to the mid to high 20s with daytime temperatures reaching the low to mid 40s.

 (km/h)19